eclipse/omr/fvtest/tril/README.md

     ```

 3. Build tril using `cmake`.
 To ensure OMR gets built in a compatible
-   configuration, we currently reccomend you use the CMake cache that drives
+   configuration, we currently recommend you use the CMake cache that drives
    our TravisCI builds.

     ```sh
     mkdir build
     cd build
-    cmake -C../cmake/caches/Travis.cmake ..
+    cmake -C../cmake/caches/<spec_name>.cmake ..
     ```

     At this point you can use whatever generated build system to build